MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/react-native-ios.md

 2. Add `AppCenterAppDelegateForwarderEnabled` key and set the value to `0`.
 This will disable application delegate forwarding for all App Center services.
 3. Implement the callbacks to register push notifications

-    You will have to add `@import AppCenterPush` and `@import RNAppCenterShared` if they are not already added.
+    You will have to add `@import AppCenterPush` and `@import AppCenterReactNativeShared` if they are not already added.
 Then implement the `application:didRegisterForRemoteNotificationsWithDeviceToken:` callback and the `application:didFailToRegisterForRemoteNotificationsWithError:` callback in your `AppDelegate` to register for Push notifications.

     ```objc
     @import AppCenterPush;
-    @import RNAppCenterShared;
+    @import AppCenterReactNativeShared;

     - (void)application:(UIApplication *)application
         didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)deviceToken {